eduardz1/MLPR-Project/report/report.typ

     ),
   )

   Looking at the principal components of the dataset we can see that only one results in a clear separation between the two classes and it seems to separate the two classes better than any other feature taken individually.
+The rotation makes it harder to see the clusters, if we were to plot the data in 6D we would see the same original clusters.

   == Linear Discriminant Analysis